Trajectory2Task: Training Robust Tool-Calling Agents with Synthesized Yet Verifiable Data for Complex User Intents: Methods

 \subsection{Data Generation}

-To systematically study how LLM agents behave in complex real-world scenarios, we propose a \textbf{synthetic} yet \textbf{verifiable}, and \textbf{general} tool-calling data generation pipeline \projectname.
+To systematically study how LLM agents behave in complex real-world scenarios, we propose a \textbf{synthetic} yet \textbf{verifiable} tool-calling data generation pipeline \projectname.
+Many existing synthetic pipelines follow a task-first design: they first generate tasks, then rely on a solver model to produce reference trajectories.
+As a result, data quality is bounded by solver capability: incorrect reasoning or suboptimal tool use may still be treated as ground truth.
+This could be problematic in complex multi-turn tool-use settings.
+To address this issue, we instead adopt a trajectory-first design, ensuring correctness is grounded in actual execution outcomes rather than solver faithfulness.

 We instantiate this pipeline on Tau2-Bench~\cite{barres2025tau}, a simulated environment with executable tools and a simulated database.
 We synthesize user tasks that reflect three common real-world instruction patterns: \emph{ambiguous} intent, \emph{changing} intent, and \emph{infeasible} intent.
 Each constructed task is paired with executable tool traces, enabling automatic verification of final outcomes.
 The overall pipeline is shown in \textbf{Figure~\ref{fig:pipeline}}.